December TBD, 2020 | 8:30 am - 12:00 pm

 Houston, Texas 77082

 The district First Aid Meet is an event that challenges Scouts in troops to perform first aid in simulated real-life situations.
 Patrols compete in practical first aid problems, displaying hands-on skills from the Boy Scout Handbook, First Aid Merit Badge pamphlet and current American Red Cross guidelines.
-The top three scoring patrols represent the district at the council First Aid Meet.
+Patrols can also compete at the council First Aid Meet.

 A unit leader/representative should register the Scouts.
 The registration fee is $4 for the first Scout and $2.50 for each additional Scout who registers at the same time.
 All registrations must be completed online with credit card or electronic check There is no onsite registration.
 Council refund policy.